How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 The filters

-Now, it’s time for our Shark vacuum filter cleaning instructions.
-Make sure you have all the different Shark filters on your vacuum removed and positioned in front of you.
+Now, it's time for the most critical part of how to clean Shark vacuum — the filters.
+Make sure you have all the different Shark filters on your vacuum removed and laid out in front of you.

-We’ll start with the foam filter, which is arguably the dirtiest part.
+We'll start with the foam filter, which is arguably the dirtiest part.
+If you have pets at home, this is especially true — hair and dander clog it faster than anything else.
 Depending on your preferences and the conditions of the filter, there will be two cleaning methods for you.

-First, if your filter is too dirty, it’s recommended that you soak it with water and squeeze out all the dirty water and debris.
-Do this multiple times until the water starts to become clear.
+First, if your filter is too dirty, it's recommended that you soak it with water and squeeze out all the dirty water and debris.
+Do this multiple times until the water runs clear.
 After that, squeeze the filter as hard as possible to dry it out.
-Then leave it out for a day or two to completely dry out.
+Then set it aside for a day or two to air-dry completely.

 ➜ Related: How To Clean Your Room - The Ultimate Remodeling That Every Homeowner Needs

 And if you think that your filter is relatively clean, you could skip the rinsing and take the foam outside to beat off the dust.
-Hit the filter hard with one of your hands while holding it with the other.
-Make sure you don’t stand in the opposite direction with the wind to avoid the dust blowing on you or in your mouth.
-Do this until you’re satisfied with the result.
+Slap the filter firmly with your free hand while holding it with the other.
+Make sure you don't stand in the opposite direction with the wind to avoid the dust blowing on you or in your mouth.
+Keep going until the filter looks clean.

 As for the HEPA filter, we can't clean it by soaking in water like the foam filter.
 And for most of the time, the only solution for your dirty HEPA filter is to have it replaced, which is not very cheap.
 However, if you find it relatively white in color, it means that your filter isn't too dirty and there is no need to replace it quite yet.

 To make your HEPA filters a little bit cleaner, you could use a can of compressed air and spray it on the front of the filter.
 This will force the remaining dust particles on it to fly away.
-Just make sure that you take your filter outside before doing this to avoid re-dispensing dust into the indoor environment.
+Just make sure that you take your filter outside before doing this to avoid blowing dust back into your home.

 The cleaner head